 Another iconic building which you can visit while in Germany is the Brandenburg Gate which was built in the 18th century on the orders of Prussian king Frederick William II.
 Its role was to represent peace and the gate continues to be to this day a symbol of unity in Europe.
 As far as the design and structure are concerned, the gate has 12 Doric columns, 6 on each side, forming 5 passageways.
 At the top you can see the sculpture of a chariot with four horses.
 The original name of this landmark was the Peace Gate.

 Located in southwest Bavaria, in Germany, the Neuschwanstein Castle (New Swanstone Castle) was built to serve as a home for the king, being commissioned by Ludwig II of Bavaria.
-When the king dies in 1886 the castle no longer served its intended purpose.
+When the king died in 1886 the castle no longer served its intended purpose.
 It became open to the public and has remained so ever since.
 The castle has been visited by more than 61 million people over the years.

 Hagia Sophia — Istanbul, Turkey